-Additionally, consistent with the Commission's Order in Docket No. 17-0838 and the approach taken with respect to the third criterion below, a facility "that is not connected to either PJM or MISO" will receive a Fuel and Resource Diversity Score of zero.
+Additionally, consistent with the Commission's Order in Docket No. 17-0838 and the approach taken with respect to the third criteria below, a facility "that is not connected to either PJM or MISO" will receive a Fuel and Resource Diversity Score of zero.
 Adjacent state generation facilities "within a transmission control area that have a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
-Advanced to either PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
+Adjacent state generation facilities "within a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.